 31.3.3 Group ID

-A group ID identifies a group of one or more WUR STAs and is selected from a group ID space, obtained from the identifier’s space.
+A group ID identifies a group of one or more WUR non-AP STAs and is selected from a group ID space which is a subset of consecutive values obtained from the identifier’s space comprising the unsigned integers within [0 4095](#619).
 A WUR frame with group ID in the Address field is a group addressed WUR frame that is addressed to all the WUR STAs identified by that group ID.

-The WUR AP shall ensure that the lowest group ID of the group ID space is randomly selected from the identifiers’s space.
+The WUR AP shall select the lowest group ID of the group ID space from the identifiers’s space in such a manner that the group ID space does not collide with WUR IDs and transmit ID (#791)(#1069).

-A WUR AP may assign one or more group IDs to a WUR STA that has set the Supported Group IDs field of the WUR Capabilities element it transmits to a nonzero value.
-The AP shall not assign a group ID to a WUR STA that has set the Supported Group IDs field of the WUR Capabilities element it transmits to zero.
+A WUR AP may assign one or more group IDs to a WUR non-AP STA that has set the Group IDs Support (#1067) (#1172) field of the WUR Capabilities element it transmits to a nonzero value.
+The AP shall not assign a group ID to a WUR STA that has set the Group IDs Support (#568) (#1173) field of the WUR Capabilities element it transmits to zero.

-The WUR AP shall indicate the group IDs assigned to a WUR STA in the Group ID List subfield of the WUR Parameters field of the WUR Mode element that is sent to the STA.
-The AP shall ensure that the difference between the largest group ID and the lowest group ID assigned to the WUR STA does not exceed the value indicated in the Supported Group IDs field of the WUR Capabilities element sent by the WUR STA, where the comparison performed between the two identifiers is circular modulo 212.
+The WUR AP shall indicate the group IDs assigned to a WUR non-AP STA in the Group ID List subfield of the WUR Parameters field of the WUR Mode element that is sent to the STA.
+The AP shall ensure that the difference between the largest group ID and the lowest group ID assigned to the WUR STA does not exceed the value indicated in the Group IDs Support (#1174) field of the WUR Capabilities element sent by the WUR STA, where the comparison performed between the two identifiers is circular modulo 212(#622).

-A WUR STA that has indicated support for group IDs shall obtain the assigned group IDs from the Group ID List field of the most recent WUR Mode element received from the WUR AP.
+A WUR non-AP (#852) STA that has indicated support for group IDs shall obtain the assigned group IDs from the Group ID List subfield (#1175) of the WUR Parameters field in the most recent WUR Mode element received from the WUR AP.

 [End of File]